-More people are moving their refrigerator to the garage for a variety of reasons.
-Apart from freeing up space inside the house, a garage refrigerator can hold a lot more than the average kitchen option.
-Is it a good idea to keep a refrigerator in the garage?
+More people are moving their refrigerators to the garage for various reasons.
+Apart from freeing up space inside the house, a garage refrigerator can hold more than the average kitchen option.

 What Happens When You Keep a Refrigerator in the Garage?

-Therefore, a fridge in a garage will have to work harder than one in the kitchen, for example, if the ambient temperature in the garage starts to veer towards extremes.
+Therefore, a fridge in a garage will have to work harder than one in the kitchen, for example.
+Especially if the ambient temperature in the garage starts to veer towards extremes.

 In this scenario, you might find frozen food thawing faster than you’d like.
-If the weather gets too cold, the thermostat in its “confusion” may fail to turn on the refrigerator at all.
+If the weather gets too cold, the thermostat may fail to turn on the refrigerator.